rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 ### Exercices

-* Write a  playbook `play-vars.yml` that print the distribution name of the target with its major version, using globales variables.
+* Write a  playbook `play-vars.yml` that prints the distribution name of the target with its major version, using global variables.

 * Write a playbook using the following dictionary to display the services that will be installed: